 I placed each in a hole, with a large dose of hope and a prayer or two....and in the next competition....

 (Oh, and out of those first 10 roses?
 I lost 8 over the next winter because I didn't know what to do with them in the fall.)

 But here is how how it looked on judging day.

-The bottom line is, if I can grow roses on a stump, you can grow one just about anywhere you want with sunshine, water, good soil and of course a large dose of faith and a smattering of hope.
+The bottom line is, if I can grow roses on a stump, you can grow them just about anywhere with sunshine, water, good soil and of course a large dose of faith and a smattering of hope.